Do you know a place that is yet to be explored by the locals and has the highest potential to be the next TOP DESTINATION of Arunachal Pradesh?

 In spite of the current road condition, the unmatched scenic beauty of the Mishmi hills and the crystal clear river accompany you throughout.
 In other words, the untrodden path often takes you to compelling destinations and Anini is a true example of this.

 Even though you are bound to travel in the difficult terrain to reach Anini, the spectacular landscapes make it worth taking the plunge.
 As a result, each turn makes your jaw drop in awe of the placidity all around.

 HOW TO REACH ANINI?

-There is no direct bus, train, and flight to Anini.
-So, the only way to reach Anini is to take your own vehicle or one can opt for Somo service from Roing, which is the headquarter of the Lower Dibang valley.
+There is no direct bus, train, or flight to Anini.
+So, the only way to reach Anini is to take your own vehicle or one can opt for Somo service from Roing, which is the headquarters of the Lower Dibang Valley.

 There is a Chopper service from Itanagar to Anini which can be availed in case you want to avoid taking a tedious and long road trip to Anini from Roing.